pratheeksh/Deep-Image-Search-Engine/README.md

 ## Getting flickr data

-flickr_scaper.py parses the XML files available a part of the MVSO dataset, checks if an image exists for a datapoint, and if it does, downloads the images and saves the metadat
+flickr_scaper.py parses the XML files available a part of the MVSO dataset, checks if an image exists for a datapoint, and if it does, downloads the images and saves the metadata.

 Each example is assigned a unique integer key.
 This key is the name of the image file and the key to index into the metadata Metadata is stored as a pickled python dict, images are saved as jpgs.
 Below is an example of the metadata stored: